 As a non-profit foundation, Solid runs on donations from anyone who supports their vision as well as selling merchandise.
 Also, they occasionally do fundraising events, which actually took Steve some getting used to in the beginning.
 “I used to just really fear talking about money with people.
 I used to not want to do any part of it, but…feel like it’s really been an act of God, like a miracle.
 Like changing my heart from the fear behind it to embracing it and loving it and enjoying the process.
 So today, I see that as part of my role here at Solid Foundation to do that fundraising and to share the story, which to me, [is] like the best part.
 Just telling stories and meeting new friends and encasing the vision and hopefully inspiring people to get involved with something unique.”

 Advice for Entrepreneurs

 Steve offers the following advice for anyone with a vision that might feel like giving up, “something that I learned in skateboarding is this idea of like, ‘keep pushing’.
 Pushing through failure to achieve that goal on the other side…” “When you’re learning a skateboarding trick, you’ve got the vision, you’ve got this idea for what you want to accomplish, but it takes failure after failure after failure to learn it, you know?
 You don’t just learn the trick after a couple tries, but it takes sometimes days, sometimes hours, I mean, sometimes weeks, months… just learn from that mistake and keep pushing.”

-Solid Foundations is an organization supported by contributions and would love to continue grow and help the kids in need of a youth facility.
+Solid Foundation is a non-profit organization supported by contributions.
+They would love to continue grow and help the kids in need of a youth facility.
+Please consider donating here.